iamtheeel/sensorFusion/cv/running/README.md

 > Welp, that was easy... notthing to it right?
 > Ok, now we can run the real time software
 >1.
 Connect a head
 >    - Keyboard
 >    - Mouse
 >    - Monitor
->3.
+>1.
+Connect the camera
+>    - Determine the camera port
+>1.
 Configure the settings
->4.
+>1.
 Launch the software